 These instructions are for importing the Jira Companion in an existing Jira site (one that already contains projects and items).
-If your site is still empty, you can use the instructions for Importing Jira Companion (new site).
+If your site is still empty, you can use the instructions for Importing Jira Companion in a new site.

 0. Create a backup